 What will it cost?

-For the standard rate of £5 per day we will provide you with food (self serve breakfast; lunch; hearty, home cooked evening meals served communally in the community farmhouse) and ask for £2 per night to cover utilities and other fixed costs.
+For the standard rate of £9 per day (which every resident of Trelay also pays) we will provide you with food – self serve breakfast; lunch; hearty, home cooked evening meals served communally in the community farmhouse, and cover utilities and other fixed costs.
 In return we promise to keep you busy with a choice of tasks and an opportunity to skill share.
 Camping is included in these costs.
-Should you not wish to camp we can offer a bed in either a caravan or a spare room in one of our homes (subject to availability, please contact us for prices)
+Should you not wish to camp we can offer a bed in either a caravan (£5/night) or a private room (£20/night)

 What do I need to bring?